sylvaticus/LAJuliaUtils.jl/README.md

 Utility functions for Julia, mainly dataframes operations.

-Read more about them using the `?function` syntax
+Read more about them using the `?function` syntax.

+This is NOT a Julia registered package, install it with `Pkg.clone("git@github.com:sylvaticus/LAJuliaUtils.jl.git")`

 Currently provided functions: